vfscalfani/LillyMol_6_cmake/README.md

 ## re2
 The old regular expression handling in LillyMol6 was horrible, and has been replaced by Google's [re2](https://github.com/google/re2).
 This is a fast and convenient to use regular expression matcher.
-On Ubuntu systems you must have `libre2_dev` installed.
+On Debian-like systems like Ubuntu you must have `libre2-dev` installed.

 If you are unable to install software on the system, there are options.